nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 8. `Page.of(CommandResult)` recognizes that `ResultType` of the `CommandResult` is `CALENDAR`, and creates a `CalendarPage` to be shown by calling its constructor.
 THe `ObservableList` of `Event` is passed to the constructor.

 Step 9.
-Within constructor of the `CalendarPage`, here is an outline of what happens under the hood:
+Within constructor of the `CalendarPage`:
 * A `MonthPage` is created.
 It is a composite CalendarFX control responsible for displaying all `Event` in a month in grids.
 * The `MonthPage` is initialized with the current time and set up such that it updates its timing accordingly.
 * A `Calendar` is created.
 It is a CalendarFX class that stores our `Event` in the form of `Entry` (another CalendarFX class you will see again in a later step)